Tolstoyan movement: Vegetarianism

 The vegetarian movement started in Europe in the 19th century.
 The first Vegetarian Society was founded in Manchester in 1847.
 Tolstoy became a prominent influence on the movement.
 He became vegetarian, along with his two daughters, in 1885.
 His relevant essay The First Step (1891), and others were promoted by vegetarian societies internationally.

 His vegetarianism was part of a Christian philosophy of non-violence that he developed.
 At that time, vegetarian restaurants were few, and they often served as meeting spaces for Tolstoyans, and other social reformers.
 The movement was mostly ovo-lacto vegetarian at the time.
+However, abstinence from meat eating was not an obligatory part of the philosophy of the Tolstoyan movement as some preferred to eat meat.
+Historian Charlotte Alston has written that "from meat eating to fruitarianism, the movement embraced and tolerated a wide variety of positions".

-According to the medical science at the time, mostly influenced by German medicine, vegetarianism was seen as unhealthy.
-On the other hand, the vegetarians usually highlighted the physical strength and sporting abilities of vegetarians.
+Notable vegetarian Tolstoyans who considered vegetarianism to be a central part of their belief system included Felix Ortt president of the Dutch Vegetarian Society and Arthur St. John of the Croydon Brotherhood Church.

 Groups and colonies

 Africa

 Mohandas Karamchand (later Mahatma) Gandhi set up a cooperative colony called Tolstoy Farm near Johannesburg, South Africa, having been inspired by Tolstoy's ideas.
 The colony comprising 1,100 acre was funded by the Gandhian Hermann Kallenbach and placed at the disposal of the satyagrahis from 1910.